 Advisory Board Members

-Carl Bass is the president and chief executive officer of Autodesk, Inc., a leader in 3D design, engineering and entertainment software.
+Carl Bass is the former president and CEO of Autodesk, Inc., a leader in 3D design, engineering and entertainment software.
 Bass co-founded Ithaca Software, the developers of HOOPS, which was acquired by Autodesk in 1993; he previously served as Autodesk’s chief operating officer, responsible for worldwide sales, marketing, and product development.

 Hal Varian is currently the chief economist at Google, and was the founding dean of the School of Information (then the School of Information Management and Systems) from 1995 to 2002.
 An economist specializing in the economics of information, he holds joint appointment on the faculty of Berkeley's School of Information, Haas School of Business and department of economics.

 Peter Weis is VP and CIO of Matson, a $2.2 billion global transportation and logistics company.
 Peter leads a global IT organization that is responsible for strategy, software development, infrastructure, high-availability operations and all levels of IT governance.
 Peter advises technology start-ups on product, commercial and organizational strategies, including a role as committee chairperson.
 He also led Matson Logistics’ supply chain business unit, which during the past three years has grown by over 50% annually.
 Prior to Matson, Peter was vice president of products at GT Nexus, a global supply chain software company, and CIO of APL Logistics.
 He holds an M.B.A. with honors from the Wharton School and a bachelor’s degree from the Haas School of Business.
 Peter is a 2014 inductee into the CIO Hall of Fame.